 Just a few feet below the surface of the valley floor in the vicinity of the Mokelumne River is an enormous aquifer of water, which made early farming of a succession of major crops in this rich sandy loam that much easier, although winter flooding prior to the 1963 completion of the Camanche Dam and Mokelumne River reservoir, east of Lodi, was not uncommon.

-Today the Mokelumne River AVA's 42,000 or so acres of wine grapes constitutes just over 40% of Lodi's entire planted acreage.
+Today the Mokelumne River AVA's 42,000 or so acres of wine grapes constitute just over 40% of Lodi's entire planted acreage.

 Sloughhouse-Lodi's cobbled clay and Cabernet Franc (Ironstone's Teichert Ranch), one of the Bordeaux grapes that excel in the older, clay soils of this hillside region

 Redding Clay Soils (Clements Hills, Borden Ranch, and Sloughhouse)

 In significant contrast to Mokelumne River is Clements Hills, located just east of the City of Lodi and the tiny one-saloon town of Victor.
 As you drive into this appellation even a casual observer notices how the topography suddenly transitions from flat ground into rolling hills of 150 to 400 ft. elevation.
 Soils become a visibly red (or yellowish red) clay loam of volcanic origin, which are gravelly or cobbled, and less vigorous on the hilltops; notwithstanding tiny pockets of sandy clay loam closer to where the Mokelumne River winds through the hills (particularly along CA Hwy.
 88 between the towns of Lockeford and Clements).

 Also in contrast to the Mokelumne River's 25,000-year-old soils, these Redding series soils are generally in the neighborhood of 250,000 to over 500,000 years old.